-He was named editor in 2001 and, under his direction, the iconic magazine remained true to its mission to inform, educate and enlighten its readers about the world of criminal justice and prison in a way mainstream media could not or would not.
-The magazine’s reporting on the death penalty earned national recognition with the Thurgood Marshall Journalism Award in 2007.
+He was named editor in 2001 and, under his direction, the magazine’s reporting on the death penalty earned national recognition with the Thurgood Marshall Journalism Award in 2007.
 In 2011, Kerry won the PASS Award for Journalism (now called the Media for a Just Society Award) from the National Council on Crime and Delinquency for the magazine’s coverage of juvenile life without parole sentences.
-During his tenure, The Angolite also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
+During his tenure the magazine also won three APEX Awards of Excellence for Magazine and Journal Writing and was a finalist for several other national journalism awards.
 Kerry’s 2011-2012 three-part series on the history of women in the Louisiana penal system received critical acclaim.
 Taking on subjects like human trafficking, aging, Alzheimer’s and dementia in prison, sentencing, pardons and parole policy and more, the magazine became a resource for many top criminal justice and law programs in the country.

-In September 2013, Kerry received a unanimous recommendation from the Louisiana Board of Pardons and Parole to commute his sentence.
-Governor Bobby Jindal left office in January 2016 without taking action on his and dozens of other recommendations.
-Ten months later, the board unanimously reaffirmed his recommendation.
-Three days before Christmas 2016, Governor John Bel Edwards signed Kerry’s commutation and he was immediately released.
+In September 2013, Kerry received a unanimous clemency recommendation from the Louisiana Board of Pardons and Parole to commute his sentence.
+Though Governor Bobby Jindal left office in January 2016 without taking action on his and dozens of other recommendations, three days before Christmas Governor John Bel Edwards signed his commutation and Kerry was immediately released.